scaleoutsystems/fedn/README.rst

 -  **Robust in asynchronous federated learning scenarios**.
 FEDn handles clients that connects and disconnects during training.

+-  **ML-framework agnostic**.
+FEDn is compatible with all major ML frameworks.
+Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.

--  **Deploy your FL project on FEDn Studio for real-world scenarios**.
+-  **Deploy your FL project to production on FEDn Studio**.
 Users can develop their FL use-case in a local development environment and then deploy it to production on FEDn Studio.
 FEDn Studio provides the FEDn server-side as a managed service.
 A web application provides an intuitive UI for orchestrating runs, visualizing and downloading results, and manage FL client tokens.

--  **ML-framework agnostic**.
-FEDn is compatible with all major ML frameworks.
-Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.

 Getting started